Lebanon, Pennsylvania: Education

-Public education is provided by the Lebanon School District and Cornwall-Lebanon School District.
-Private institutions include Blue Mountain Christian School, New Covenant Christian School and Lebanon Christian Academy.
+Public education in the city of Lebanon and West Lebanon Township is provided by the Lebanon School District.
+There are five elementary schools in the district along with Lebanon Middle School and Lebanon High School.
+Beginning with the 2024-25 school year the middle school will be replaced by an intermediate school (5th & 6th grades) and a junior high school (7th & 8th Grades).
+Nearby private institutions include Blue Mountain Christian School, New Covenant Christian School and Lebanon Christian Academy.
 All three private institutions have a varsity sports department and an elementary, junior high, and senior high.
 Students in Lebanon School District also may attend the Lebanon County Career and Technology Center.
 The city is home to Harrisburg Area Community College's Lebanon Campus.

 Culture

-Lebanon, Pennsylvania is thought to be named after the ancient Middle Eastern nation of Lebanon, however, this wasn't confirmed.
+Lebanon, Pennsylvania is thought to be named after the ancient Middle Eastern nation of Lebanon, however.
 Locals consistently pronounce the Pennsylvania city's name /ˈlɛbənən/ ("Leb-a-nin") and many shorten it to two syllables—"Leb-nin" or even "Lep-nin."
 The latter is particularly identified with Pennsylvania Dutch heritage.

-An infamous 1878 murder in Fort Indiantown Gap resulted in a trial of six defendants who all had blue eyes.
+An infamous 1878 murder near Fort Indiantown Gap resulted in a trial of six defendants who all had blue eyes.
 They were given the moniker the Blue-eyed Six by a newspaper reporter who attended the trial, held in the Lebanon county courthouse.
 Five of the six defendants were hanged at the county jail.
 The trial received worldwide publicity and provided inspiration to Arthur Conan Doyle in writing the Sherlock Holmes short story "The Red-Headed League" (1891).

 At one point in history the Lebanon County courthouse and jail became the home of the popular Lebanon Farmers Market.
-However, the market returned to the original 30,000 square foot Market House on North 8th street in 2003.
+After a time as a textile manufacturer, the market returned to the original 30,000 square foot Market House on South 8th street in 2003.

 Lebanon is one of several Pennsylvania towns to drop or raise a unique item at midnight on New Year's Eve.
 Godshall's Quality Meats, owners of Weaver's Famous Lebanon Bologna, donates a 150 lb Lebanon bologna for the annual festivity.
 It is encased in a metal frame and suspended from a fire department ladder truck, and donated to a local rescue mission after the celebration.

 In December 2008, the TV show Dirty Jobs, hosted by Mike Rowe, visited the Seltzer's Smokehouse Meats to film production of Lebanon bologna.
 In 2008 the show featured the Wertz Candy Shop.